 If the monsters are able to get through the walls and completely destroy the castle, all of the players lose.
 If the players are able to work together to take down all of the monsters, then everyone wins!

-- Castle Panic is a wonderful co-op board game with its emphasis on that aspect.
+- Castle Panic requires good cooperation, which is obviously something that I’m hoping for from these types of games.
 There is no way to play only for yourself or you will have a very low chance of winning.
 It does a really great job of creating a truly cooperative set of mechanics.

 - They have included one method of play where any time a player kills a monster, they keep the monster’s token.
 This allows the players to name a Master Slayer at the end of the game, and provides the chance for some competition and a kind of “winner” at the end of a cooperative game.
 Some players will think that this could be a bad thing in a co-op board game, but others will like having the option.

-- We also really appreciated how clearly the Castle Panic rules are laid out in the rulebook.
+- I really appreciated how clearly the Castle Panic rules are laid out in the rulebook.
 It is a great gateway game and a very easy game to teach.

 - Players who are interested in deeper games or high levels of combat will probably not be very interested in Castle Panic.
 You really don’t have to put much thought into your turns, especially if you’ve played games like this before.
 My group is usually four or five adults who have played plenty of board games, so this one is a bit too light to play regularly.
 However, if we have the kids with us or if we want to play a light and quick co-op, this is an excellent choice.